AriFordsham/GHCWiki/commentary.md

   - [The new deriving mechanism](commentary/compiler/generic-deriving)
   - Notes about Template Haskell?
   - [Rewrite Rules](rewrite-rules): Notes about the implementation of RULEs in GHC
+  - [Monad Comprehensions](monad-comprehensions): Translation rules and some implementation details
+  - [Haddock](haddock-comments): Some notes about how the Haddock comment support is implemented.
+  - [Intermediate Types](intermediate-types): Notes about the type system of GHC's new intermediate language (in the HEAD since ICFP'06)
   - [Type families/type functions](type-functions): Notes concerning the implementation of type families, associated types, and equality constraints as well as the extension of the type checker with a contraint solver for equality constraints.
   - [Magic to do with \`seq\` and friends](commentary/compiler/seq-magic)
   - [Compiler plug-ins](new-plugins)
   - [memcpy/memmove/memset optimizations](memcpy-optimizations)
   - [Backend Ideas](back-end-notes): Some ideas and notes about the back end.
   - [Notes about the new code generator](commentary/compiler/new-code-gen)
-  - [Monad Comprehensions](monad-comprehensions): Translation rules and some implementation details
-  - [Intermediate Types](intermediate-types): Notes about the type system of GHC's new intermediate language (in the HEAD since ICFP'06)
   - [DPH](data-parallel): Notes about the implementation of Data Parallel Haskell
-  - [Haddock](haddock-comments): Some notes about how the Haddock comment support is implemented.

 - Notes on proposed or in progress (but out of tree) GHC compiler features:

+  - [SQL-Like Comprehensions](sql-like-comprehensions): Notes on the ongoing implementation of SPJs "Comprehensive Comprehensions".
   - [Type level naturals](type-nats)
   - [Proposal to add a kind for facts, e.g. class constraints](kind-fact)
   - [Polymorphic Dynamic](polymorphic-dynamic): Notes on adding ad-hoc polymorphic dynamic types